takhs91/empower/README.md

 - One or more Click Packet Processor or CPPs.
 CPPs are general purpose computers typically equipped with multiple Ethernet interfaces.
-They combine the switching capabilities of an OpenFlow switch with the processing capabiities of a server.
+They combine the switching capabilities of an OpenFlow switch with the processing capabilities of a server.

-Note: If you want to run EmPOWER as a WLAN Controller you do not need CPPs: just connection all WTPs to your network and make sure they have IP connectivity to the controller.
+Note: If you want to run EmPOWER as a WLAN Controller you do not need CPPs.
 Converselly if you want to us EmPOWER as a NFV orchestrator you do not need WTPs.

 Requirements
 -----------